-Keller Associates recommends one minor addition (underlined below) to the existing Implementation Measure 3.1.5.b:
+Keller Associates recommends the existing Implementation Measure 3.1.5.b be revised as follows (additions underlined):

 All major lines shall be extended in conformance to the line sizes indicated on the Master Plan and, at a minimum, provisions for future system looping shall be made.
-If the type, scale, and/or location of a proposed development negatively impacts operating pressures or available fire flows to other existing properties or warrants off-site improvements to achieve or maintain minimum pressures or fire flows, the Development Review Board may require completion of looped water lines, off-site facilities, pipelines, and/or facility/pipeline upgrades in conjunction with the development.
+If the type, scale, and/or location of a proposed development negatively impacts operating pressures or available fire flows to other properties as determined by the City Engineer, the Development Review Board may require completion of looped water lines, off-site facilities, pipelines, and/or facility/pipelines to achieve or maintain minimum pressures or fire flows as a condition of development approval.
+(Adopted)